Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 - Preparing for Surgery: On the day of the procedure, the patient arrives at the clinic, and the medical team prepares for surgery.
 Donor area trimming: The hair at the back of the head is trimmed to allow for precise strip extraction.

-Local anesthesia administration: The surgeon numbs the donor and recipient areas using a combination of lidocaine and epinephrine to minimize discomfort. - Strip Extraction from Donor Area: The surgeon removes a thin strip of scalp from the donor area (typically the back or sides of the head).
+Local anesthesia administration: The surgeon numbs the donor and recipient areas using a combination of lidocaine and epinephrine to minimize discomfort. - Strip Extraction from Donor Area: The surgeon removes a thin strip of scalp from the donor area (the back or sides of the head).

 - Donor Site Closure: After the strip is removed, the surgeon closes the incision using a trichophytic closure technique to ensure minimal scarring.